outhash

 • Dick Groat was one of the best players the Phils acquired that year, but he was 35.
 He had spent most of his career with the Pirates.
 Groat had been an All American at Duke in both baseball and basketball, and in 1953 he played in the NBA.
 During his 15 year career, he had a .286 lifetime batting average, 2,138 hits, was the NL Rookie of the Year in 1952, NL MVP in 1960 when he hit .325, and MVP runner up in 1963 with the Cardinals when he hit .319.
 He appeared in eight All Star games.
 In 1967, Groat played 10 games with Phillies and 34 more with the Giants before retiring.
 He was eventually elected into both the College Baseball and College Basketball Halls of Fame.
 He died on April 27 of this year.

 • Harvey Kuenn may have been the most accomplished player added by the Phils for the past-their-prime rebuild.
 He was purchased by the Phils from the Chicago Cubs on April 23.
-Despite hitting a very good .296 that year in 86 games, 1966 would be his last year in the bigs.
-He was 35, and he ended his 15 year career with stats similar to Groat's: 2,092 hits, a .303 lifetime batting average, 1953 AL Rookie of the Year, and 8 time All Star.
+Despite hitting a very good .296 that year in 86 games, 1966 would be his last year in the big leagues.
+He was 35, and he ended his 15-year career with stats similar to Groat's: 2,092 hits, a .303 lifetime batting average, 1953 AL Rookie of the Year, and 8 time All Star.
 In 1959, he hit .353 for the Tigers, the top batting average in the AL. He also lead the AL in hits for four seasons in the 1950s.
 He played most of his career as a shortstop, but by 1966, he had lost speed and range, so Mauch played him part-time in left.
 The Phils released Kuenn after the 1966 season.
 He went into coaching and by 1982 he was the manager of the Milwaukee Brewers, who went to the World Series but lost in seven games to St Louis.

 • ** In 1964, Craig was a member of the St Louis Cardinals, as were trade acquisitions White, Groat, Uecker, and Clemens.
 Most probably remember that the 1964 St. Louis Cardinals beat the Phillies by one measly game for the pennant.
 The Phillies led the NL most of the year before losing 10 of their last 12 and finished one game behind the Cardinals.
 So why did Quinn and Mauch add five of them to the Phillies?
 Didn't those five players remind everyone, including the fans, of the pain of '64 on a daily basis?

 • Ray Herbert had been picked up by the Phils in 1965, during which he started 19 games.
 But in 1966, when he was 36, he pitched almost exclusively in relief.
-The 15 year vet, who had spent most of his career in the AL, was released after the '66 season and retired.
+The 15-year vet, who had spent most of his career in the AL, was released after the '66 season and retired.

 Mauch himself was fired on June 16, 1968, although he went on to coach other teams for the next 20 years.
 Quinn remained as general manager of the Phillies until 1972.
 In his final trade, he acquired future Hall of Fame pitcher Steve Carlton.